ClemExp/GKE-Traefik/terraform/README.md

 terraform apply -var-file="terraform.tfvars"
 ```

-After a few minutes terraform will finish operation and we can view our cluster and pod details.
+After some 5-10 minutes terraform will finish operation and we can view our cluster and pod details.

 ```
 kubectl get deploy,svc -n traefik